 In short, the CRM model helps businesses analyze data about their customers’ interactions with the company to improve customer value and increase retention and profit.

-In other words, CRM relies on a deep understanding of the customer (individually and collectively) in order to meet their needs, exceed their expectations, and deliver value.
+In other words, CRM relies on a deep understanding of the customer (individually and collectively) to meet their needs, exceed their expectations, and deliver value.
 Ultimately, the companies that do this best will have an advantage over their competitors.

 4 Common CRM models